Aliases for EPHA8 Gene

 GeneCards Summary for EPHA8 Gene

 EPHA8 (EPH Receptor A8) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Developmental Biology.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is EPHB3.
+Among its related pathways are Development Slit-Robo signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is EPHA5.

 UniProtKB/Swiss-Prot for EPHA8 Gene